-How To Clean A New Tattoo To Promote Perfect Healing
+How To Clean A Tattoo

-At the tattoo studio, after your artist has finished their work and you’re happy with it, they will proceed to wipe your tattoo down with antibacterial soap and wrap it up in either a plastic or a surgical wrap and will advise how long you should wear the wrap for before removing it.
+At the studio, after your artist has finished their work and you’re happy with it, they will proceed to wipe your tattoo down with antibacterial soap and wrap it up in either a plastic or a surgical wrap, and will advise how long you should wear the wrap for before removing it.

 Please note that your tattoo will definitely scab to some extent (it’s how all open-skin wounds naturally heal).
-As long as you can keep the area clear from oozing plasma for the first few days though, the scabbing should generally be very light and should only raise slightly over the skin.
+As long as you can keep the area clear from oozing plasma for the first few days though, the scabbing should generally be very light, and should only raise slightly over the skin.

-How to Clean a New Tattoo – The First Wash
+How to Clean a New Tattoo: The First Wash

 1. Wash Your Hands

 ALWAYS make sure you thoroughly clean your hands with a good antibacterial soap before so much as slightly touching your tattoo.
-You can use any strength hand soap you please as long as you thoroughly rinse the soap off with warm water before touching your tattoo.
-Some soaps can be very harsh on the extremely sensitive tattooed area.

 2. Wet the Area

 Once your hands are thoroughly clean, run a tap until the water turns lukewarm.
 You don’t want the water any warmer than this as the skin will be very sensitive and the warm water can be painful.
-Not only this but warmer water can open your pores, which in turn could potentially cause ink to be drawn from the skin.
+Not only this but warmer water can open your pores, which in turn could potentially cause ink to be pulled from the skin.

 3. Add Soap